vmware-archive/salt-windows-dev/README.md

 ```
 BuildSalt.bat "My Test Build"
 ```
-This file does the following:
+This script does the following:
 - Removes ```buildenv\bin``` if it exists
 - Copies the contents of ```C:\Python27``` to ```buildenv\bin```
 - Edits the pip and easy_install binaries to be portable